ocaml/ocamlbuild/manual/manual.md

     true: syntax(camlp4o)
     true: package(toto), package(blah.syntax)

-In recent versions of ocamlbuild (since OCaml 4.01), you can also specify this using the `-syntax` command-line option:
+In recent versions of OCamlbuild (since OCaml 4.01), you can also specify this using the `-syntax` command-line option:

     ocamlbuild -use-ocamlfind -syntax camlp4o myprog.byte